Yermanendu Kangri

 Yermanendu Kangri is a mountain in the Masherbrum Mountains in the Karakoram.
 It is located just over 1 km east of Masherbrum.
 It is 7163 m above sea level and has a prominence height of 163 m.
 Due to the low prominence, it is often considered a sub-peak of Masherbrum.

 Climbing history

-In 1981, Volker Stallbohm and Abdul Karim, during an attempt to climb the Masherbrum, reached the pass at 6800 m between the Masherbrum and the Yermanendu Kangri, but could not find a route to mountain.
+In 1981, Volker Stallbohm and Abdul Karim, during an attempt to climb the Masherbrum, reached the pass at 6800 m between the Masherbrum and the Yermanendu Kangri, but could not find a route to the mountain.

 It was first climbed in 2023 when Simon Messner and Martin Sieberer reached the summit on July 15, 2023.
 They faced bad weather and limited acclimatization on their attempt.